ggibelli/forecast-backend/README.md

 # Surf forecast app server

-App that allows users to select a surf spot from the world map or search for it, and add a public or secret surf spot to the DB.
-I scraped existing surf websites for the surf spots info and I used a 3rd party API for the forecast data that is processed in NodeJS, and then I used ChartJS to visualize it.
+The app allows users to select a surf spot from the world map or look for it in the database, and add a public or secret surf spot to the DB.
+I scraped existing surf websites for the surf spots info, such best wind direction, best swell direction, dangers..
+For the actual forecast I used a 3rd party API (https://stormglass.io), but first the data is processed on my server and served through a REST API, and then I used ChartJS to visualize it.

 ## Technology used

-This app is written in NodeJs and Express, and I decided to use mongoDB as a database.
+This app is written in NodeJs and Express, and I decided to use mongoDB as a database using Mongoose as an ODM.
+For the user authorization I used JWT token.
-I used [StormglassAPI](https://stormglass.io) as a weather API then I simply get the data from the different sources, I calculate the average and I serve it through my API.
+I used [StormglassAPI](https://stormglass.io) as a weather API, I get the data for 5 days and from several weather institutes around the world, and I make the average on the most important parameters for surfing, such as swell period, swell heights... and then I serve it through my API.
+The app is tested using jest and supertest.

 ## Features